-Note: All boat launch and most day use facilities at the Stanislaus River Parks will be open for public recreation beginning Friday, May 22.
+Note: All boat launch and most day use facilities at the Stanislaus River Parks are open for public recreation.
 Use of campgrounds, group shelters and playgrounds is still prohibited and all project offices remain closed to visitors.

 The health and safety of the public, volunteers, and Corps personnel remains the top priority.
 Recreation area access could be restricted again if visitors do not adhere to social distancing guidelines or officials observe an unsafe number of large gatherings